joshuasundance-swca/lg_st_ws/README.md

 - The ease of use of **Streamlit** for creating interactive web UIs.
   - The novel use of multithreading in Streamlit solves many common issues with real-time updates in web applications.
 - The capabilities of **LangGraph** for orchestrating complex, persistent workflows with LLMs.

+And, more importantly, because it's
+* fun
-- Because it's reminiscent of IRC, a classic protocol for real-time chat.
+* reminiscent of IRC, a classic protocol for real-time chat
+* a better way to make better Streamlit apps with persistent, bi-directional websockets 😉